eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 |              | - `presentationDefinition`: A non-empty, valid `Presentation Definition` according to [[presentation-ex]]. |

 A `PresentationQueryMessage` MUST contain either a `presentationDefinition` or a `scope` parameter.
-If both parameters are present it is an error and the client MUST return an `HTTP 400 BAD REQUEST` response.
+If both parameters are present it is an error and the server MUST return an `HTTP 400 BAD REQUEST` response.

 The following are non-normative examples of the JSON body: